-About:

-Principal Occupation Kathleen Melton is graduate from the University of Calgary and has spent her career in land

-Director Since 2016 development.
-She received her ICD.D from the Institute of Corporate Directors in 2020.
-She is also a director of Cavell Holdings Ltd. and serves on the board of YMCA Calgary.

-2023 Attendance 100 %

-2023 Director Compensation \$51,000

-Common Shareholdings 42,950

-Committees Compensation & Governance, Investment

-Timothy C. Melton Edmonton, Alberta, Canada

-Related

-Principal Occupation

-Director Since

-2023 Attendance

-2023 Director Compensation

-Common Shareholdings

-Committees

-Executive Chair & CEO, Melcor Tim Melton graduated at the University of Alberta in 1969 with a Bachelor of Commerce degree and currently serves as the Executive Chairman and CEO for Melcor Developments.
-Throughout his career, he has been engaged in all aspects of the real estate business with Melcor 100 % Developments. nil Tim volunteers his spare time on a variety of boards including the Junior Achievement of North

-America, and previously the Edmonton YMCA foundation.
-2,312,713 Tim's leadership and community contributions have been recognized though several awards,

-Investment including but not limited to the YMCA's Fellowship of Honour (2012), Edmonton Chamber of Commerce's Northern Lights Award of Distinction (2014), and University of Alberta's Distinguished Alumni Award (2015).
+About: Principal Occupation niversity of Alberta in 1969 with a Bachelor of Commerce degree Director Since 1973 and currently serves as the Exe his career, he has been engage ecutive Chairman and CEO for Melcor Developments.
+Throughout d in all aspects of the real estate business with Melcor 2024 Attendance 100 % Developments.
+Tim volunteers his spare time on a variety of boards including the Junior 2024 Director Compensation nil Achievement of North America leadership and community con , and previously the Edmonton YMCA foundation.
+Tim's tributions have been recognized though several awards, Common Shareholdings 2,391,279 including but not limited to the YMCA's Fellowship of Honour (2012), Edmonton Chamber of Committees ward of Distinction (2014), University of Alberta's Distinguished Development Institute Lifetime Achievement Award (2023) and me Inductee for BILD Alberta (2024).

-Bruce Pennock CA, CPA Edmonton, Alberta, Canada
+Bruce Pennock CA, CPA